Operation Lumberjack: Battle

 Bradley launched Lumberjack on 1 March.
 In the north, the First Army rapidly exploited bridgeheads over the Erft River, entering Euskirchen on 4 March and Cologne on the fifth.
 Cologne was in U.S. Army control by the seventh.
 The First Army then pushed towards the Ahr River valley, the likely point of retreat for what was left of the German Army's LXVI and LXVII Korps.

 The U.S. Third Army met some resistance along the Siegfried Line and the Prüm and Kyll Rivers.
 On 4 March at Bitburg, the 5th Infantry Division cut through the German lines.
 Taking advantage of the breach, the Fourth Armored Division struck out on a 45 mi drive to the Rhine in less than five days.
 While losing only 100 casualties, they cost the Germans 5,700 killed and wounded.
 The Fourth Armored barely missed the chance to capture a bridge at Urmitz.

 While moving towards the Ahr, the U.S. 9th Armored Division on the right flank of the First Army had moved swiftly towards the Rhine.
 The closer the division got to the Rhine, the more quickly it advanced.
 The speed of their movement towards the Rhine surprised the Germans.
 About 20 km upstream from Bonn, they unexpectedly found the Ludendorff railroad bridge still standing.

+By March 7, the Allies captured the part of Cologne on the west side of the Rhine river.
+The German army kept control of the eastern neighborhoods until the middle of April 1945.